 - The Republic of Congo is the 8th largest producer of oil in Africa, constituting approximately 70% of the country’s GDP.
 Investors keen to tap into this lucrative business will find that forming a company in Congo will provide them with expanded opportunities;

-- Congo additionally offer investors and entrepreneurs opportunities to venture into lucrative businesses involving mineral resources such as diamonds, potash, uranium, zinc, lead, phosphate and copper;
+- Congo additionally offer investors and entrepreneurs with opportunities to venture into lucrative businesses involving mineral resources such as diamonds, potash, uranium, zinc, lead, phosphate and copper;

-- Investors and entrepreneurs in the food industry will find Congo a better jurisdiction to trade with as the country is highly dependent on imported food products.
+- Investors and entrepreneurs in the food industry will find Congo a better jurisdiction to trade with since the country is highly dependent on imported food products.
 The country imports nearly US$400 million in food products every year, constituting almost 75% of the country’s food consumption;

 - The government of Congo, through the Investment Charter of 2003 gives guarantees, equal opportunities and protection to foreign investor against discrimination on all kind of investments in Congo.

 - It is relatively easy to form a company in Congo, because the country is signatory to the Organization for Harmonization of Business Law in African (OHADA) together with nine other African countries including i) Mali ii) Senegal iii) Togo and iv) Cameroon among other countries to harmonize their respective business practices;